 Bay windows can’t be missed.
 The tall panes, convex layout, and wide view offered by bay windows are unlike almost other windows, and thus require some special consideration when shopping for a window treatment.
 Charlotte homeowners should consider window treatments that match a bay window’s eye-catching shape, protect your privacy, and look elegant in your living or family room.
 Lucky for us, there are a few window treatments that meet all these requirements.

 Our recommendation for bay windows: Cellular shades, Roman shades, or shutters.
 Both roman and cellular shades function well with bay windows because each shade can cover a single pane, offering a lot of flexibility in how much surface area you need covered.
-Likewise, plantation shutters are installed on each separate pane on bay windows, but are able to give you even more freedom in window coverage with the moving tilt-rod and louvers.
+Likewise, plantation shutters are installed on each individual pane on bay windows, but are able to give you even more freedom in window coverage with the moving tilt-rod and louvers.

 Eyebrow windows are the curved windows that are usually found above other, standard rectangular windows.
 As a result of their position and individual shape, eyebrow windows come with issues that few other windows do in regards to picking the perfect window treatment.